tnoff/public-transit/README.rst

 TODOs
 ======

-- Move scripts into each folder
+- Actransit API

 - Change asserts so they throw custom exception

-- Allow multi-delete in trip planner

 - Allow specifying of custom api keys

+- Show alerts and messages with leg and trip outputs ( should probably cache as well )